 The following is a conversation between Joyce Stenstrom and Marian Goldberg.
 Joyce Stenstrom was formerly the Ergonomist for the Mayo Clinic and now works as an independent consultant.
-She is an Alexander Technique student of Carol and Brian McCullough and has been taking individual lessons since 1996.
-Marian Goldberg is is the Director of the Alexander Technique Center of Washington Teacher Training Program.
+She has been an Alexander Technique student of Carol and Brian McCullough and has been taking private lessons since 1996.
+Marian Goldberg is is the Director of the Alexander Technique Center of Washington's Teacher Training Program.
 The conversation took place on September 14, 1997.
-The first two parts of the conversation appeared in the Fall 1997 and Winter 1998 NASTAT newsletters.
+The first two parts of the conversation appeared in the Fall 1997 and Winter 1998 NASTAT (AmSAT) newsletters.

 The conversation focuses on how ergonomics relates to the Alexander Technique as a field of study and as a profession.

 Marian Goldberg: Ergonomics seems very popular right now.
 I understand that it is a young profession and field of study with (like the Alexander Technique) a small number of practitioners.
 How did the field of ergonomics come to be?